Priti Patel resigns as International Development Secretary

 In a letter to the Prime Minister, Ms Patel said: "I offer a fulsome apology to you and to the Government for what has happened and offer my resignation."

+In reply the Prime Minister told her that meetings should have been arranged "formally and through official channels".

-Ms Patel's downfall came after it emerged she had a series of 12 meetings with senior Israeli figures during a holiday in the country in August.
+Witham MP Ms Patel's downfall came after it emerged she had a series of 12 engagements with senior Israeli figures - including prime minister Benjamin Netanyahu - during a holiday in the country in August.

 She then held two additional meetings, one in the UK and one in the US, following her return from Israel.